WELCOME TO THE PICKLEBALL PAGE

 - Pickleball play is open to all and is NOT reserved for a particular group.

-- An opportunity for new players to congregate with other beginners who have done one of the beginner clinics or are just new to the game.
+- An opportunity for players to congregate with other players who have done one of the beginner clinics, are new to the game, or need to work on developing their skills.

 - This time is inclusive and positive to facilitate growth of the game.

-- Remember, we all were starters at one point, beginner open play is meant to be helpful and encouraging.
+- Remember, we all were starters at one point, developmental open play is meant to be helpful and encouraging.

 - Introduce yourself to new players - Before starting a pickleball game with new people, be sure to introduce yourself to others.